-56 Tranters Av, Camp Hill
+56 Tranters Av, Camp Hill, Brisbane

-Thank goodness I listened to my due diligence and feasibility analysis, and proceeded with the purchase, which was proven to be the right decision.
-Fast forward 10 years to 2024, a similar block is worth over $1,000,000.
+Fortunately, I trusted my analysis and proceeded with the purchase, which proved to be the right decision.
+Fast forward to 2026, and a similar block is now worth over $1,200,000.

-The successful build project also increased the rental yield by 0.9%%, i.e. I achieved a higher 5.5% rental yield compared to 4.6% if I were to buy a new house at $1,035,000.
-In addition, I had a $28,391 saving in purchase costs.
+The build also improved rental yield by 0.9%, achieving 5.5% compared to 4.6% if I had purchased a similar new home at market value.
+Additionally, I saved $28,391 in purchase costs.

 EQUITY MANUFACTURED - BUILD